What Are Some Reasons Auto Insurance Rates Go Up?

-Of course, at fault accidents will almost always raise a red flag.
+Of course, at-fault accidents will almost always raise a red flag.
 In that case, your rates generally will increase.
-Other things like credit rating, and number of traffic tickets will mitigate in favor of or against a rate increase in some cases.
+Other things like credit rating and the number of traffic tickets will mitigate in favor of or against a rate increase in some cases.

 What Does "Accident Forgiveness" Mean?

 Some insurers have slick ad campaigns discussing "accident forgiveness" even if you're at fault.
 The idea here is that your rates won't increase for an at-fault accident if you buy, or accept the additional service.
 Make sure and read the fine print.
 (Go here to see a list of insurers offering accident forgiveness.)
 But remember if you want to switch insurers, the forgiven accident remains on your DMV driving record.
 In other words, the new insurance company will tally that risk into your new policy.

 Will My Auto Liability Insurance Rates Go Up If I File a Form SR-1 With DMV?

 The answer is it could.
 Of course, California law requires you to file a Form SR-1 accident report within 10 days of the wreck with the DMV if the damage is above $1000.00 U.S. So whether or not you're at fault matters not.